AmonteCrawleyIT1025/AmonteCrawleyIT1025/Lab5/readme.md

 # Executive Summary
+Considering my degree in the works is cyber security I am excited to begin learning more information about my career field.
+I plan on take this knowlege and applying it to my career.
+I know there is a lot to learn about cyber security, but I am ready to take on any challenge that comes my way.

 # Lucidchart
 My experience with lucidchart felt first nature considering I have used it before.
 However, now I know how I will be able to utilize this for my career.